 Holistic dentistry is founded on the philosophy that your mouth is closely connected to the rest of your body.
 Your teeth and gums don’t exist in their own protected microcosm; instead, they are always positively or negatively impacted by your lifestyle choice and wellness.
 This means that the foods and beverages you enjoy on a regular basis can significantly influence your dental health for better or worse.

-At Natural & Cosmetic Dentistry in Clearwater, Florida, Dr. Beata Carlson and Dr. Gibson Boswell are dedicated to helping patients become educated about the connection between nutrition and dental health.
+At Natural & Cosmetic Dentistry in Clearwater, Florida, Dr. Beata Carlson is dedicated to helping patients become educated about the connection between nutrition and dental health.
 If we can help you make more strategic food and drink decisions each day, your oral health will benefit tremendously!

 Why Do Your Eating Choices Influence Oral Health?

 The instant that food enters your mouth, changes start to occur.
 If the foods you eat are rich in sugars and carbohydrates, they are immediately converted into acids.
 Those acids begin attacking the teeth and triggering decay.
 By swapping highly processed, sugar-laden foods with fresher, more nutrient-dense options, you can prevent a number of dental problems and even encourage your teeth and gums to remain as healthy as possible.